-Tuk Tuk — Also known as auto rickshaws, tuk tuks are a common and economical way of getting around the various towns and cities in Sri Lanka.
+Tuk-Tuk — Also known as auto rickshaws, tuk-tuks are a common and economical way of getting around the various towns and cities in Sri Lanka.
 They’re basically everywhere and take the place of taxis.

-Buses — There are some instances where taking the train won’t be possible, or you may have to take a train and a bus.
-Busses are just as affordable as the train, but tend to be a bit more crowded and have less room for luggage.
+Buses — There are some instances where taking the train isn’t possible, either because it just doesn’t go anywhere near your intended destination, or because you need to jump on a bus for the final part of your journey.
+These buses are just as affordable as the train, but tend to be a bit more crowded and definitely have less room for luggage.

 The Cost of Food in Sri Lanka